eosfor/Quickgraph.Wiki/Creating-Graphs.md

 ```

 ##### Create a graph instance
 Let us assume we need integer vertices and edges tagged with string.
-Int is the vertex type and we can use the MarkedEdge generic type for the edge type:
+Int is the vertex type and we can use the TaggedEdge generic type for the edge type:
 * `TVertex` type: `int`
 * `TEdge` type using `TaggedEdge<Vertex,Marker>: TaggedEdge<int, string>`
 ```